 Delaware corporate records: a stock ledger and basic corporate records must be kept at the principal office of the corporation.

-Delaware taxes and fees &a,p; the annual statements: the annual statements for corporations are sent out to the registered agent in December and January.
+Delaware taxes and fees &a,p; the annual statements: the annual statements for corporations are sent out to the registered expert in December and January.
 The payment is due by March 1st.
 The franchise tax is based on the number of shares and the par value, and if the number of shares is above 3000 the annual fee may increase.
-The annual statements for LLCs are sent out to the registered agent in March and April.
+The annual statements for LLCs are sent out to the registered expert in March and April.

 Income tax: the income tax rate for corporations actually located in Delaware is: 8.7%.

 S Corporation: S Corporation status is recognized by the State of Delaware.
 A separate state election from the federal election is not required.